-- What understanding did the student gain about dynamics? - To what extent does the student explore a variety of durations, speeds, and movement qualities? - To what extent does the student purposefully use concepts of speed, duration, energy and movement qualities in his or her own dance? - To what extent is the student able to identify, clap to and move in time to various time signatures? - To what extent is the student aware of dynamics in the dance of others? - To what extent does the student reflect on how dynamics affects the expression of his or her own dance creations?
+- What understanding did the student gain about dynamics? - To what extent does the student purposefully use the concepts of duration, speed, energy and movement qualities in his or her own dance? - To what extent does the student move with facility of duration, speed and energy? - To what extent is the student able to combine the qualities of weight and time in his or her movements?

+- To what extent is the student able to identify, clap to and move in time to various time signatures? - To what extent is the student aware of dynamics in the dance of others? - To what extent does the student reflect on how dynamics affects the expression of his or her own dance creations?
 When observing the dance creations of others?